jeanrobertjs/homeassistant-customizations/README.md

 This repository contains a collection of useful Home Assistant customizations : automations, blueprints, scripts, configurations, links...

 ## Blueprints
-- monitor-entity-availability : Check if entities are not available
+- monitor-entity-availability : Check if specified entities are not available

 ## Automations
 n/a